panzerdp/dmitripavlutin.com/content/posts/060-replace-all/index.md

 commentsThreadId: replace-all-string-occurrences-javascript
 ---

-JavaScript doesn't provide an easy way to replace all string occurrences.
-The irony is that Java, which had served an inspiration for JavaScript in the first days, has been having the `replaceAll()` method on strings since 1995!
+There's no easy way in JavaScript to replace all string occurrences.
+Java, which had served an inspiration for JavaScript in the first days, has `replaceAll()` method on strings since 1995!

-This post describes 2 workarounds to replace all string occurrences in JavaScript: splitting and joining of a string, and `replace()` combined with a regular expression.
+In this post, I will show you 2 ways on how to replace all string occurrences in JavaScript: splitting andjoining a string, and `replace()` combined with a global regular expression.

 Finally, you'll read about the new proposal [String.prototype.replaceAll()](https://github.com/tc39/proposal-string-replaceall) (at stage 3) that brings the `replaceAll()` method to strings.

 ## 1. Split and join an array

-The first approach to replace all string occurrences of a string consist of 2 phases:
+If you google how to replace all string occurrences in JavaScript, most likely the first approach you'll find is the use of an intermediate array.
+Here's how it works:

 1) Split the string into pieces by the search string.
 2) Then join the pieces back having the replace string between the pieces.

 For example, let's replace `+` with `-` in the string `'1+2+3'`.
-First, `'1+2+3'` is split by `+`, which results in `['1', '2', '3']` pieces.
-Then these pieces are joined with `-` in between, which results in `'1-2-3'`.
+Then the pieces are joined with an `-` in between, which results in `'1-2-3'`.

 Here's how you can use `split()` and `join()` methods to achieve this in JavaScript: